Reef Ball Project off Ogden Point

 VEINS OF LIFE WATERSHED SOCIETY

-The Veins of Life Watershed Society (VOLWS) is a community-based environmental organization operating in the Salish Sea which includes parts of Vancouver Island, BC.
+The Veins of Life Watershed Society (VOLWS) is a community-based conservation organization operating in the Salish Sea which includes parts of Vancouver Island, BC.

 VOLWS focuses on a watershed-based approach, and initiates habitat restoration projects, shoreline & stream garbage removal, environmental education programs and public outreach activities.